 The catch is that like cash back credit cards, the redemption rate is going to be a fixed value.

-You’re going to get 1.25 cents per point with Chase Sapphire Preferred or 1.50 with Chase Sapphire Reserve.
+You’re going to get 1.25 cents per point with Chase Sapphire Preferred or Chase Ink Business Preferred; or 1.50 with Chase Sapphire Reserve.

 Comparing the two ways to redeem Ultimate Rewards for Marriott and Ritz-Carlton stays

-The The Ritz-Carlton, Okinawa is a Ritz Tier 4 property.
-Ritz Tier 4 redemptions are 60,000 Marriott Rewards/Ritz-Carlton Rewards points per night.* The cash price for the date I entered is $340 per night.
+The The Ritz-Carlton, Okinawa is a category 7 property.
+Category 7 redemptions are 50,00-70,000 Marriott Bonvoy points per night, depending on peak/off peak dates.
+The redemption price for the date I entered is 60,000 Marriott Bonvoy points per night and the cash price is ~$350.

-Here are my options for this property (assuming I do not have points in my Marriott/Ritz account):
+Here are my options for this property (assuming I do not already have points in my Marriott account):

 - I can transfer 60,000 Ultimate Rewards points per night to Marriott